 Elephantiasis is a disease spread by mosquitoes.
 Prevention may be possible by:

 - avoiding mosquitoes or taking precautions to reduce your risk for mosquito bites

 - getting rid of mosquito breeding areas

 - wearing long-sleeved shirts and pants in areas with a lot of mosquitoes

-- taking diethylcarbamazine (DEC), albendazole, and ivermectin as a preventative treatment before traveling to areas prone to infection
+- taking diethylcarbamazine (DEC), albendazole, and ivermectin as a preventive treatment before traveling to areas prone to infection

 If you’re traveling to tropical or subtropical regions short term, your risk of getting elephantiasis is low.
 Living in these areas long term can increase your risk.